-- 9. To reduce interference from commercial interests, the HKAAAA calls on all types of dialogue between economic operators with a stake in alcohol and public institutions (WHO secretariat, Member States, public funded bodies and research institutions, and civil societies) be halted and reduced to a minimum, and if they must go ahead, be documented with respect to the purpose, parties involved, mode, content, expenses and outcome for the sake of transparency and public accountability. - 10.
-To help expose and recognise pervasive commercial interference in public policy making and anti-alcohol efforts including 'corporate social responsibility' initiatives at transnational, national and local levels in order that public and non-profit organisations may steer clear of commercial interests of economic operators, the HKAAAA requests the WHO to take the lead in a global stock taking exercise that will also serve as baseline for future regulatory work. - 11.
-The HKAAAA recommends the setting of SMART (specific, measurable, achievable, relevant and time-bound) objectives relating to all recommended or proposed action within the action plan. - 12.
-The HKAAAA suggests biennial publishing of national status reports on alcohol and health, and biennial reporting by action parties to help focus global, national and local anti-alcohol efforts, and strengthen monitoring and public accountability. - 13.
-To counteract alcohol marketing in the form of recurrent wine and dine promotions, sports sponsorships and the like, which are often held for days and weeks in a row, HKAAAA supports the WHO to initiate global efforts to organise annual national alcohol awareness drives.
-HKAAAA, however, considers these drives should last for at least 5 to 7 days, and incorporate health behaviour changes on top of raising awareness.
-Examples may include public and non-public institutions refraining from serving alcohol at business and private occasions, making pledges to reject alcohol sponsorships, and strengthening support for drinkers who anticipate quitting.
+- 8. To reduce interference from commercial interests, the HKAAAA calls on all types of dialogue between economic operators with a stake in alcohol and public institutions (WHO secretariat, Member States, public funded bodies and research institutions, and civil societies) be halted and reduced to a minimum, and if they must go ahead, be documented with respect to the purpose, parties involved, mode, content, expenses and outcome for the sake of transparency and public accountability. - 9.
+To help expose and recognize pervasive commercial interference in public policy making and anti-alcohol efforts including 'corporate social responsibility' initiatives at transnational, national and local levels in order that public and non-profit organisations may steer clear of commercial interests of economic operators, the HKAAAA requests the WHO to take the lead in a global stock taking exercise that will also serve as baseline for future regulatory work. - 10.
+The HKAAAA recommends the setting of SMART (specific, measurable, achievable, relevant and time-bound) objectives relating to all recommended or proposed action within the action plan.